verdaccio/website/README.md

 > Crowdin works with 2 sort of roles, Translator and Proofreader.
 All users are Translator by default.
 Any suggestion should be approved by a proofreader for each language.

-If you want to be a Proofreader send me a private message over Crowdin.
+If you want to be a Proofreader send me a private message over *crowdin*.

 If you are willing to translate and language is not available, feel free to requested with a ticket.